hirrolot/hirrolot.github.io/content/macros-on-steroids-or-how-can-pure-c-benefit-from-metaprogramming.md

 [`datatype99/examples/binary_tree.c`]: https://github.com/hirrolot/datatype99/blob/master/examples/binary_tree.c

 \[`/bin/sh`\] <span class="note">`-ftrack-macro-expansion=0` is a GCC option that tells the compiler not to print a useless bedsheet of macro expansions.
-Also, it drastically speeds up compilation, so I recommend you to always use it with Metalang99.
-If you use Clang, you can specify `-fmacro-backtrace-limit=1` to achieve approximately the same effect.</span>
+Also, it drastically speeds up compilation, so I recommend you to always use it with Metalang99.<br><br>If you use Clang, you can specify `-fmacro-backtrace-limit=1` to achieve approximately the same effect.</span>
 ```
 $ time gcc examples/binary_tree.c -Imetalang99/include -I. -ftrack-macro-expansion=0